squito1alex/alx-system_engineering-devops/0x01-shell_permissions/README.md

-creating that switches the current user to the user
+(1) creating a script that switches the current user to the other user.
+(2) the script that prints effectively